 As well as learning skills, we also recognise the importance of continually encouraging the understanding and retention of key mathematical vocabulary.
-Throughout their time at school, our pupils are exposed to a wide variety of terms and it is essential for them to gain a deepening understanding of these as they progress through the school and onto their secondary education.
+Throughout their time at school, our pupils are exposed to a wide variety of terms and it is essential for them to gain a deeper understanding of these as they progress through the school and onto their secondary education.
 As each topic unfolds, vocabulary is taught discretely and displayed around the classroom in order to make reference to those key concepts.

 Our vocabulary progression document can be found by following this link: Mathematics Vocabulary progression

-In order to reinforce the variety of arithmetic that is taught in school, children from year 2 onwards take home their maths arithmetic book each week to complete one page for their homework.
+In order to reinforce the variety of arithmetic that is taught in school, children from Year 2 onwards take home their maths arithmetic book each week to complete one page for their homework.
 We follow the Schofield and Sims workbooks for this and the books are targeted precisely at the children's level so that they are independently accessible.
-Teachers use the information gathered through marking these books to inform their planning in class, so if pupils find a particular concept challenging at home, parents may help but this should be indicated so that we are aware that there are misconceptions in a certain area
+Teachers use the information gathered through marking these books to inform their planning in class, so if pupils find a particular concept challenging at home parents may help, but this should be indicated so that we are aware that there are misconceptions in a certain area.

 Investigation and reasoning